 SCHOOL

 NAME:

 NAME/TITLE OF

 DEAN/PRINCIPAL:

 NAME/TITLE OF HEAD

 OF EXECUTIVE

 EDUCATION:

 ADDRESS:

 TELEPHONE:

-FAX:

 E-MAIL:

 WEBSITE:

 DATE:

 Submit this form as the coversheet to the application for UNICON membership.
+Send

-Send the application along with illustrative attachments and a letter from the school's Dean/Principal to:
+the application along with illustrative attachments and a letter from the school's

-William T. Scheurer
+Dean/Principal to:

+Melanie A. Barnett

+Executive Director

+UNICON

+melanieweaverbarnett@uniconexed.org

+With a copy to Taryn Streed at: tarynstreed@uniconexed.org